Arts and letters: As an education

-History of the Discipline
+History

 The study of ‘Arts and Letters' has roots in Humanism where Latin poetry and drama were studied to trace the socio-political setting of different cultures and literary eras.
 Since then, much of the study had been isolated before globalization and the era of translation.
 By the late 19th century the term was used to name a few arts-related institutions in the United States.
 A subscription-based Theatre of Arts and Letters opened in New York in 1892, but closed within a year.
 The American Academy of Arts and Letters was founded in 1904.

 Though 'Arts and Letters' is a study that has been conducted for centuries prior, the education and wide-spread institutionalization of ‘Arts and Letters’ possess origins in 19th and 20th-century North American culture.
 Established in 1842, the University of Notre Dame holds the largest and oldest college of ‘Arts and Letters' in North America with over 20 departments and research centres dedicated to the discipline.
 The term has also figured in higher education.
 For example, by 1889 students at Swarthmore College were sorted into two categories of study: "Arts and Letters" or "Science and Engineering."
 Since 2010, course requirements at the University of Pennsylvania College of Arts and Sciences have included a "sector" (category) called "Arts and Letters."
 The college defines the sector as including "visual arts, literature and music, together with the criticism surrounding them."

 A resurgence occurred in the 19th-century American essayist movement which saw the centralization of the discipline in a formally recognized institution and society.
 The National Institution of Art and Letters (Swathmore College, USA) was founded in the late 19th century as a sub-branch of The Academy and Institute of Arts and Letters.
-The sub0branch centralized the previously fractured study of arts and letters into an acknowledged study of anthropology.
+The sub-branch centralized the previously fractured study of arts and letters into an acknowledged study of anthropology.

 The Academy and Institute of Art and Letters is a historical institution and is now represented through The Art World Journal.
 The peer-reviewed journal details the annual meetings of the society that were held by “The Academy” in New York, Boston, Philadelphia, and select locations in France during 1916.
 The journal offers an insight into the place “Arts and Letters” had in intellectual society in the early 20th century as well as the global reach of its discoveries.
 Operating under and for the institution was their “Arts and Letters society” – an elitist group now deemed defunct.

 Scholarly contributions to ‘Arts and Letters’ vary.
 The Propulsion Model of Creative Contributions Applied to Arts and Letters is a detailed tracing of the different scholarly and social voices that have held the discipline and study of ‘Arts and Letters' for the last century.
 Techniques and styles in the study of this category have evolved over the years and have since been applied to collegiate programs, scholarly thesis’ and academic journals.
 Contributions and collaborations to the category have become more attainable due to the dismantlement of “academic elitism”, translation, technology, and globalization.